Darul Aman Palace: History

 On 18 April 2020, an opening ceremony was held as the palace was used as a temporary COVID-19 isolation and treatment center with 200 beds during the COVID-19 pandemic in Afghanistan.

 Architecture

 The palace is a U-shaped brick building, built in a European neoclassical style.
 It has 3 floors with 150 rooms, including a semi-circular main hall.
 Its highest point is around 33 m above ground level.
 There are four domed towers on the roof.
 The galleries on the third floor of the southern facade are decorated with a number of Corinthian columns.
 Each floor is connected by marble spiral staircases.

-In pop culture

-In the 2015 game Metal Gear Solid V: The Phantom Pain (which is set in Kabul), there's a location called Lamar Khaate Palace that is clearly inspired by Darul Aman Palace.